webix-hub/docs/data/organogram/configuration.md

 For example, to unite the child items of the "Research" item ("Base research" and "Collaborative research with industries"), we should set the **$type** property with the value "list" in its definition.

-The same actions should be performed with the "Development", "Teaching" and "Traning" items and their child items.
+The same actions should be performed with the "Development", "Teaching" and "Training" items and their child items.

 The code will look like this: